Gunnison Valley RTA – We Move You!

 Q. How do the Express buses work in the winter?

-A. The Express buses do not serve CB South.
+A. The Express buses run only in the winter and do not serve CB South.
 They do stop at every other bus stop on the route.
 Express buses run northbound in the morning and southbound in the afternoon.
 These buses tend to be full and it would make no sense to go to CB South and tell people that they cannot board since the bus is already full.
 Therefore, Mountain Express provides service to CB South during these times so that CB South is also served during peak times.
 Please click here for the CB South bus schedule.

 Q. What about more bike racks/ski racks?